-5 acts of kindness you can do in your lunch break
+5 acts of kindness you can do without even moving

 In brief.
 Yes.
 Experts have been studying the science of kindness for decades and much has been written about the benefits of being kind.
 Kindness makes us feel good, mentally and physically.